 It is one of those superfruit species that can be propagated in a number of different climate zones.
 This can be convenient if you happen to be a gardener and drink schizandra berry tea on a frequent basis.
-Growing best in USDA Zones 4-9, it prefers with partial shade and some kind of trellising.
+Growing best in USDA Zones 4-8, it prefers partial shade with some kind of trellising.

-There are a number of plants, close to 30, in the genus Schisandra, but Schisandra chinensis is viewed as the most medicinal in quality.
-Species like Schisandra rubriflora and Schisandra sinensis as well as the "Eastern Prince" variety are found in some nurseries as a popular vertical-climbing ornamental plant.
+There are a number of plants, close to 25, in the genus Schisandra, but Schisandra chinensis is viewed as the most medicinal in quality.
+Species like Schisandra rubriflora and Schisandra sinensis as well as the self-fertilizing "Eastern Prince" variety are found in some nurseries as a popular vertical-climbing ornamental plant.

-The berries when used fresh are quite striking, but when dried they shrivel up and turn a dark red-black color and have a rather unattractive appearance.
+The berries when used fresh are quite striking, but when dried they shrivel up and turn a dark maroon-black color and have a rather unattractive appearance.

 This characteristic is in part due to the fact that they have small light brown colored seeds, about 5 mm in size, that become prominent when the berry is dried and loses its moisture content.

 Many of the health enhancing compounds found in the berries are also in the seeds themselves.

 A highly prized herbal fruit in Russia, called "limonnik", it has been used by the Nanai peoples, according to the journal Pharmaceuticals, "as a tonic, to reduce thirst, hunger and exhaustion, and to improve night vision."

 Some of the very first studies on the stimulating and tonifying effects of Schisandra chinensis were published in Soviet Union WWII military journals.